Hematies/PredicMem25/README.md

 It contains the implementation of the trace-based testbench used for validating the HLS designs via either C-simulation (software) or co-simulation (software + hardware).
 It features a command-line interface for all requested operations.

+## How can I import this repository as a Vitis HLS project?

+This repository stores the project and solution files for importing it as a Vitis HLS project.
+Thus, it is as simple as opening Vitis HLS, open the directory as a project throught the option `Open project` and create a new solution that fits your platform.
+In this case, the Ultra96-V2 (incorporating the Zynq UltraScale+ MPSoC ZU3EG A484) was used.
+See https://github.com/Avnet/bdf to get its board definition file.

 ## How can I synthesise a hardware implementation?

-Any of the top functions that are described in src/top/src.cpp can be synthesisable as a hardware module.
-In Vitis HLS, this can be done by adding a "#pragma HLS TOP name=<function name>" under the function header, and indicating the function name as top in "Project" > "Project Settings" > "Synthesis" > "Top funcion".
-The module is synthesised by clicking in "Synthesis".
-Finally, it can exported as IP core in "Tool" > "Export as RTL".
+Any of the top functions that are described in [src/top/src.cpp](src/top/src.cpp) can be synthesisable as a hardware module.
+In Vitis HLS, this can be done by adding a `#pragma HLS TOP name=<function name>` under the function header, and indicating the function name as top in `Project` > `Project Settings` > `Synthesis` > `Top funcion`.
+The module is synthesised by clicking in `Solution` > `Run synthesis`.
+Finally, it can exported as IP core in `Solution` > `Export as RTL`.

 ## How can I validate a hardware implementation?

 Six different modules can be validated in the current version of PredicMem25: the input buffer, the dictionary, the SVM, the GASP prefetcher, the SGASP prefetcher and the BSGASP prefetcher.
-The validation of GASP and BSGASP prefetchers are in a work-in-progress-state, and thus they are not included in the report.
+The validation of GASP and BSGASP prefetchers are in a work-in-progress-state, and thus they are not included in [the report](report.pdf).

-The file src/testbench/main.cpp file can be modified to call to a custom implementation (given as top function) of a hardware module.
-For example, it is possible modify the code to call a top function of SGASP based on a single pipeline design, like prefetchWithSGASPWithNopWithDataflow().
-The file src/testbench/experimentation.hpp includes validation models for monitoring the functioning of the target module.
+The file [src/testbench/main.cpp](src/testbench/main.cpp) file can be modified to call to a custom implementation (given as top function) of a hardware module.
+For example, it is possible modify the code to call a top function of SGASP based on a single pipeline design, like `prefetchWithSGASPWithNopWithDataflow()`.
+The file [src/testbench/experimentation.hpp](src/testbench/experimentation.hpp) includes validation models for monitoring the functioning of the target module.

-A trace file has to be indicated through the command-line interface for the validation.
-In our work, we employ a trace format for each hardware module to validate.
+A trace header file has to be indicated through the command-line interface for the validation.
+In our work, the header is used for locating the trace files, and we employ a trace format for each hardware module to validate.
 They can be checked in the documentation in src/testbench/README.md.
+In this repository, we provide the traces that were used for the experimentation shown in [the report](report.pdf).

 Finally, in order to run the validation, either C-simulation or co-simulation are the available options in Vitis HLS.
-The C-simulation can be started simply by clicking "C-simulation".
-In the case of a co-simulation, the target hardware module of src/top/top.cpp has to be synthesised first, and then the process can start by clicking "Co-simulation".
+The C-simulation can be started simply by clicking `Project` > `Run C simulation`.
+In the case of a co-simulation, the target hardware module of src/top/top.cpp has to be synthesised first, and then the process can start by clicking `Solution` > `Run C/RTL Cosimulation`.

 ## Authorship and contact.

 This repository was made thanks to Pablo Sánchez (owner of this repository), Antonio Pérez, Plácido Fernández, Dagnier Curra, Santiago Díaz and Antonio Ríos.
-The detailed authorship and contact information is presented in the report file.
+The detailed authorship and contact information is presented in [the report file](report.pdf).

 ## Licensing